smarchante1/proj-jaw-dropping-musicians/README.md

 - A hall of fame highlighting the most upvoted or commented artist
 - An image carousel where users can upload images
 - A drag and drop image uploader
-- Implement different user roles so only admins can make edits to musicians, and regular users can only leave comments
+- A submission and review process so user's musician submissions can be reviewed
 - A drag and drop instrument list

 <br>